manankohlii/spacex-launch-data/README.md

 # Overview

-The main aim of the project is for bringing all content regarding space and tecnology.
+The main aim of the project is to get all information/content regarding space and technology.
+It mainly focuses to help students and researchers with space-related technology with one click.

 ## Contributing